Santa Cruz isn’t just a summer beach town, but it is also a great location to explore during the winter. Discover what to do in Santa Cruz in winter.

 Go to the Movies

-Santa Cruz has a variety of movie theaters to choose from, especially in downtown.
+Santa Cruz has a variety of movie theaters to choose from, which is why going to the movies is a great option when it looking for things to do in Santa Cruz at night.
 The city has the mainstream Regal Cinema 9 (where I worked in high school and which has super comfy reclining seats) and the Riverfront Twin, but there are also two indie theaters downtown called the Nickelodeon and the Del Mar.

 The Del Mar has to be my favorite movie theater in Santa Cruz, an art-deco style theater in a historic building that used to be a vaudeville theater.
 Built in 1936, it’s the oldest theater in the city of Santa Cruz and some locals (like my mom) even like to say that it’s a little bit haunted.